microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

 ![DockerOverviewTile](pictures/DockerPics/DockerOverviewTile.png?raw=true)

-The top tile shows hosts that are overwhelmed with CPU or Memory usage (>90%), as well as an overview of how many containers you have in the environment and whether they’re failed, running, or stopped.
+The top tile shows an overview of how many containers you have in the environment and whether they’re failed, running, or stopped.

 ### Dashboard view
 Click the Container solution tile.
 From there you’ll see views organized by: